 Warning – Sales pitch ahead.

 I am not going to be able to help you with the specifics of Python.
-If you want to learn how to develop web-based GIS applications, however, I have a course available that I believe will get you started in the right direction.
-This course is released on the Udemy platform, which means that you will have lifetime access available, anytime, and anywhere (with mobile downloads).
+If you want to learn how to develop web-based GIS applications, however, I have two courses available that I believe will get you started in the right direction.
+These courses are released on the Udemy platform, which means that you will have lifetime access available, anytime, and anywhere (with mobile downloads).

 This course serves as background for more advanced courses on client-side programming with leaflet, server-side programming with PostGIS, and mobile GIS application development.
-As a reader of this blog, you can register for 50% off at the link below.
+As a reader of this blog, you can register for 80% off at the link below ($20 total).

 If writing code is NOT for you but you still see the occasional need for custom applications, I am currently taking new clients.